 - In the Doctor Who story "The Dalek Invasion of Earth", an old woman reports the main characters to the Daleks and is rewarded with food, including an orange.
 "I haven't tasted an orange in years..."

 - On M*A*S*H, the occasional real food was quite a treat.
 One time a farmer gave the unit a bunch of real eggs, not the reconstituted stuff they usually get.
 Another time Radar went through a Chain of Deals in order to supply Col. Potter with fresh tomato juice after some accidentally got shipped to them and Potter liked it - but then after all that trouble, it turns out Potter is mildly allergic.
 He'd been without it for so long he forgot.
 In another incident, a wounded quartermaster that Hawkeye had operated on thanked him by diverting a side of beef meant for the table of the general who had gotten him wounded in the first place to the 4077th - the unit ends up rushing to thaw and cook the beef before the MPs sent by the general to recover his dinner arrive (They arrive just as Potter is about to start carving the roast, and he tells them to sit down and have a slice).

 - In the pilot episode, we get Kaylee enjoying a strawberry and the crew getting excited about fresh vegetables and herbs.
 Explained in the RPG.
 Fresh produce doesn't keep as long aboard ship as packaged protein, and some voyages last weeks.

 - At one point, the crew is hired to smuggle cattle.

 - In the Foyle's War episode "Bleak Midwinter", set in rationing-bound World War II England, Foyle busts an operation that's been smuggling restricted food, leading to a subplot for the rest of the episode about who's going to end up with the food once it's done being held as evidence.
 It also comes up in other episodes with farmers and grocers who reserve a private stock to sell at higher prices to rich customers.

-- Battlestar Galactica has the black market ship Prometheus which, in addition to smokes, drugs, prostitutes and jewelery, supplies the non-military members of the Fleet with the last remaining fresh fruit.
+- Battlestar Galactica (2003) has the black market ship Prometheus which, in addition to smokes, drugs, prostitutes and jewelery, supplies the non-military members of the Fleet with the last remaining fresh fruit.
 It both serves to underscore that many civilians lack what the protagonists have been taking for granted and acts as a plot point to hint Ellen Tigh's connections when she shows up with a bowl full of grapes.